-- Rebate programs for water efficient plumbing fixtures such as low-flow toilets, showerheads, and front-loading washing machines. - Rebate programs for turf removal and replacement with low-water use landscaping. - Education about xeriscaping and water efficient irrigation systems. - Water audits that educate property managers and evaluate systems.
+- · Education campaigns targeted to property owner behavior change. - Rebate programs for water efficient plumbing fixtures such as low-flow toilets, showerheads, and front-loading washing machines. - · Rebate programs for turf removal and replacement with low-water use landscaping; - · Education about xeriscaping and water efficient irrigation systems. - · Water audits that educate property managers and evaluate water efficiency of systems. - Low impact development (LID) practices, including green infrastructure projects that capture stormwater through rain gardens and biofiltration.

-TOOL BOX: WATER SMART PLUMBING FIXTURES AND BUILDING EFFICIENCY
+TOOLBOX: WATER SMART PLUMBING FIXTURES AND BUILDING EFFICIENCY

 Reducing indoor water use in residences and businesses can be accomplished through water-efficiency standards for indoor plumbing fixtures.
-As a result of a new state rule adopted in September 2016, all new construction will now meet many of the Water Sense requirements.
-The result will be that most water savings typically gained by water efficient fixtures and appliances in the future will likely come from retrofits.
+As a result of a new state rule adopted in 2016, all new construction will now meet many of the WaterSense requirements.
+As a result, most water savings typically gained by water efficient fixtures and appliances in the future will likely come from retrofits.